Ultraviolet astronomical spectrograph calibration with laser frequency combs from nanophotonic lithium niobate waveguides

 Here, we demonstrate astronomical spectrograph calibration with laser frequency combs in the UV below 400~nm.
-Specifically, we design chip-integrated nano-structured LiNbO$_3$ waveguides with sub-µm$^2$ mode cross-section and a tailored poling-pattern to enable efficient UV astrocomb generation via cascaded harmonic generation from a robust telecommunication-wavelength 18~GHz EO comb, as well as a 25~GHz microcomb, both without the need for filtering of unwanted laser lines.
+Specifically, we design chip-integrated nano-structured LiNbO$_3$ waveguides with sub-µm$^2$ mode cross-section and a tailored poling-pattern to enable efficient UV astrocomb generation via cascaded harmonic generation from a robust telecommunication-wavelength 18~GHz EO comb, as well as, a 25~GHz chip-based microresonator comb.
 The generated astrocombs are tested in March 2023 on the high-resolution echelle spectrograph \mbox{SOPHIE} \cite{perruchot2008} at the Observatoire de Haute Provence (OHP, France), achieving radial-velocity precision in the range of 1 to 2~m\,s$^{-1}$.